 How It Works

 Action1 connects to remote endpoints with Action1 agents.
-An agent is a tiny executable file that is about 3MB in size.
+An agent is a tiny executable file that is about 3 MB in size.
 Agents run on your networked endpoints and leave minimal footprints.
 The agents remain idle and do not consume any resources unless you run a query in the Action1 console.
 For example, you want to get a list of messaging apps installed in your network.
-Action1 forwards this request to all the agents on your network and they respond with results.
-After they go back to the idle state.
-If you enable real-time alerts, such as alerts on newly installed software, the agents start tracking these specific aspects and notify Action1 Cloud when an alert is triggered, which in turn sends you an email with alert details.
+Action1 forwards this request to all the agents on your network, and they respond with results.
+After, they go back to the idle state.
+If you enable real-time alerts, such as alerts on newly installed software, the agents start tracking these specific aspects and notify Action1 Cloud when an alert is triggered, which in turn emails you with alert details.
 On top of that, Action1 agents employ secure P2P file-sharing technology that helps you save network resources.
 The agents download software and updates in parallel in small chunks thus reducing the load on your network.

 We are working tirelessly to improve Action1 RMM capabilities and add new reports.
-If you can’t find a report or feature you need, please let us know and we’ll try to do our best to add it quickly and at no charge to you (just because we LOVE your feedback!).
+If you can’t find a report or feature you need, please let us know, and we’ll try to do our best to add it quickly and at no charge to you (just because we LOVE your feedback!).